 My home office features a prominent shelf of single-board computers (SBCs).
 Notably, the Raspberry Pi puts in a showing with several variants including the Raspberry Pi 2, Raspberry Pi 3 B+, and Raspberry Pi 4.
 However, maker boards aren't limited to the Raspberry Pi, though it's easily the most popular device on the market.
 I'm pretty fond of Raspberry Pi competitors such as the Odroid XU4 and RockPro64.
 Because of its excellent support from both official channels and third-party sources, the ASUS Tinker Board remains one of my favorite SBCs.
 For a nifty, lightweight Linux-based experience, DietPi is a fantastic choice.
 Here's how to install DietPi on the ASUS Tinker Board!

-A powerful development board, the ASUS Tinker Board packs a Rockchip RK3288 system-on-a-chip (SoC).
+What is the ASUS Tinker Board?A powerful development board, the ASUS Tinker Board packs a Rockchip RK3288 system-on-a-chip (SoC).
 There's a robust 2GB of LPDDR3 RAM, a microSD card slot, and powerful ARM Mali-T764 GPU for graphics processing.
 Onboard, you'll find H.264 and H.265 video playback support.

 On the input/output side, the Tinker Board boasts a 40-pin GPIO header for connectivity with various LEDs, buttons, sensors, and switches.
 There's a DSI MIPI for hooking up touchscreens and displays, as well as a CSI MIPI connector for cameras.
 Gigabit Ethernet offers fast networking, and there's integrated Wi-Fi and Bluetooth for wireless networking.
 Four USB 2.0 ports provide data transfer capabilities, and there's a full-size HDMI port.

 - ARM Mali-T764 GPU

 - Up to 4K video support